benschw/benschw.github.io/_drafts/puppet-with-openstack-heat.markdown

 ### Making Puppet Hot

 There are a number of ways to run puppet and even more ways to get puppet modules / dependencies in place.
-I will walk you through one (very) opinionated way using [r10k](https://github.com/adrienthebo/r10k) to fetch dependencies and using `user_data` to provide a generic install script to run.
+I will walk you through one (very) opinionated way.

-I've hosted a git repo ([puppet-txt.fliglio.com](https://github.com/benschw/puppet-txt.fliglio.com)) to serve as our example controller repo.
-It contains a `Puppetfile` to provide `r10k` with a deps list, and a `default.pp` manifest to drive setting up the vm.
-We will invoke this driver using a bootstrap script contained in `user_data`.
-Specifically, it will:
+Though we will try to keep our provisioning in Puppet, a small amount of bootstrapping is still needed to kick things off.
+This we can provide with a brief (and more importantly generic) bash script encoded in user\_data.
+This script will obtain a _Puppet Controller_  with git and apply it to our vm.
+Ok, I just made that term up... it's the name I'm using to describe a repo containing a `Puppetfile` to provide `r10k` with a list of deps, and a `default.pp` manifest to drive provisioning the vm; here's the one for our example: [puppet-txt.fliglio.com](https://github.com/benschw/puppet-txt.fliglio.com).

-- Update puppet since Precise comes with a 2.x version
+To recap, the bootstrap shell script will:

-- install r10k and git
+- Install packages (only those needed for the script)
-- clone the example controller repo (notice I've parameterized the repo address so you could use this same template to provision any number of things)
+- clone the controller repo
-- grab deps with r10k
+- grab Puppet deps with r10k
 - run puppet apply

-The puppet code we will be applying to our vm will:
+For our example controller ([puppet-txt.fliglio.com](https://github.com/benschw/puppet-txt.fliglio.com)), the `puppet apply` command will:

 - install [Jekyll](http://jekyllrb.com/)
-- clone a copy of [txt.fliglio.com](https://github.com/benschw/txt.fliglio.com.git) from github (this is specified in the controller repo's `default.pp`)
+- clone a copy of [txt.fliglio.com](https://github.com/benschw/txt.fliglio.com) from github (this address is specified in our controller repo's `default.pp`)
-- install an `upstart` config which configures a service to serve the site.
+- install an `upstart` service to serve the site.
-- start the newly configured service (and start serving the site)
+- start the newly configured service

-excerpt from the modified heat template:
+Here's an excerpt from the modified heat template showing what the bootstrap script looks like:

 {% highlight yaml %}